 In addition to its scenic beauty, the reason for the creation of the Park was to protect and display the biodiversity of one of the richest natural areas in Argentina.

-The Iguazu National Park entrance fee is approximately USD $33.00 per person.Open:
+The Iguazu National Park admission fee before COVID-19 was approximately USD $15.00 per person.Open:

 daily from 8 a.m. to 6 p.m. (in September 1st to March 31st), park may change opening hours in the Summer

 The falls system consists of 275 falls along 2.7 km.
 (1.6 miles).
 Most falls are about 60 to 80 meters high.
 The devilīs throat (in Spanish: Garganta del diablo) is a C shaped 80 meters high (269 feet) by 150 meters width (450 feet), it is the highlight of the falls in Argentina and making the Border Between Argentina and Brazil.
 See also: Argentinean Side

 The forest around Iguassu

 The Misiones or Paranaense (from the name of the Brazilian State of Parana) jungle is one of the most threatened environments in Argentina and at the same time one of the vastest in terms of biodiversity.
 At the beginning of the 20th century, this jungle covered an important part of Brazil, Paraguay and almost all of the Argentinean State of Misiones.
 Nowadays, 5% of the original forest remains in Brazil, 15% in Paraguay and 45% in Misiones.
 However, thanks to a vast network of National and Provincial Parks as well as protected areas, a Green Corridor is called the jungle portion which stretches from Iguassu to Mocona falls - shelters the last remnants of this environment.
 It contains more than 3,400,000 acres of original jungle and reforested jungle.
 Misiones Province in Argentina has the greatest responsibility in preserving it for future generations.

 They call it in Argentina "The Ecological Train of the Jungle"